HF 718 with updates from 2024 passage of SF 2442

-*Important Disclaimer: the HF 718 analysis on this page is our current “unofficial” understanding of the new law.
-As we continue to learn more, we will update this page.
+*Important Disclaimer: the HF 718 and SF 2442 analysis on this page is our current “unofficial” understanding of the law.
+The League is also aware that SF 2442, passed in the final days of the 2024 Iowa Legislative session, will modify a few areas of this law.

 Summary of the New Property Tax Law – House File 718 | Cityscape article, June 2023